Students and Elder-In-Residence Margaret Lavallee study together in a library.

 • We Will Take Good Care of the People

-Starting this fall, health care workers have a new opportunity to deepen their skills in Indigenous Cultural Safety with our innovative program, Giga mino ganawenimaag Anishinaabeg (We Will Take Good Care of the People).
+Starting in fall 2024, health care workers have a new opportunity to deepen their skills in Indigenous Cultural Safety with our innovative program, Giga mino ganawenimaag Anishinaabeg (We Will Take Good Care of the People).

 Created by the University of Manitoba in partnership with Manitoba’s health systems, this training is designed right here in Manitoba to meet our unique needs.